The Ultimate Back to Work Guide

-This is just one example of how new and existing technologies are driving safety as hospitals and businesses across the country fight COVID-19 and try to safely return to work.
+This is just one example of how new and existing technologies are driving safety as hospitals and businesses across the country fight COVID-19 and try to safely get people back to work.

-As businesses return to work, there are often more questions than answers.
+As businesses head back to work, there are often more questions than answers.
 Plans change frequently as everyone adjusts to the "new normal" and to updates from local and national authorities.

 We hope that this Back to Work Guide is helpful as you chart your own plan for returning your employees to work.